 The act can be any criminal offence specified in Finnish legislation.
 What is critical is the motive behind the act.
 The act can be, for example, slander, discrimination, assault or criminal damage.
 A harsher sentence may be imposed when the motive for the act is the victim's race, skin colour, descent, national or ethnic origin, religion or conviction, sexual orientation, gender identity or disability.

-More than 80 per cent of hate crimes reported to the police in Finland are racist crimes.
-Religion, disability and sexual orientation also appear in police statistics as motives for hate crimes.
+Most hate crimes reported to the police in Finland are racist crimes.
+Religion, disability, sexual orientation and gender identity also appear in police statistics as motives for hate crimes.